This annual list of the best storage unit franchises was revised and updated on May 16, 2023.

 All portable storage containers are 8 feet high with padded wheels that don’t damage driveways or parking lots, 8-9 inches of ground clearance for easy loading and unloading, and come in three lengths: 12 feet, 16 feet, and 20 feet.
 Their storage containers are built for outdoor storage with specialty paint to prevent sweating, ventilation to prevent condensation and mold, convenient interior railings for tie-downs and hangers, and locking rollup or swing doors.

-Founded in 2002 and franchising since 2012, the number of locations has expanded from 46 in 2012 to the 112 locations listed on the company website, of which three are located in Canada.
+Founded in 2002 and franchising since 2012, the number of locations has expanded from 61 in 2013 to the 137 locations listed on the company website (up from the previous year’s listing of 112), of which four are located in Canada.

 2. Zippy Shell Moving and Storage